HafenCity

 When did the HafenCity open?

 The HafenCity as a district is accessible at any time.
-However, the opening hours of individual facilities vary.
+However, the opening hours of the individual facilities vary.

-Here you will find the HafenCity.
+Here you will find the HafenCity

 Conclusion